Khendi1/PVS/README.md

 ## Hardware setup

-Hardware video devices (USB capture devices, webcams, etc.) are identified upon program execution, but MIDI devices are not.
-Devices are not identified or recovered through program execution (boo), so restart if you  See the [Control](#control) section to configure your MIDI device.
+Hardware video devices (USB capture devices, webcams, etc.) and MIDI controllers are automatically identified upon program execution.
+They are not re-identified or recovered through program execution (boo), so restart the program if you ever unplug equipment.

+My personal MIDI devices have been mapped, but you will need to do this for your model of controller.
+See the [Control](#control) section to configure your MIDI device.

 Find the 'Mixer' GUI panel to select among different video devices.
 Currently devices are identified by their USB enumeration value, i.e. the order that they are plugged in.